Court blocks French firm’s proxy battle for ad agency

 ``The district court’s ruling on the merits of our claims were not criticized by the appellate court; the facts are still the facts,″ Theophilos said.

 Publicis, which already owns 18.4 percent of True North stock, is seeking to buy an additional 31.7 percent in hopes of initiating a merger between the two ad firms and derailing True North’s proposed takeover of Bozell, the company responsible for the milk mustache campaign.

-Publicis wants permission to offer $28 a share for 9.62 million shares of True North.
+In a statement this morning, Publicis had said it would proceed immediately with its tender offer of $28 a share for 9.62 million shares of True North.
 True North has about 24.6 million shares in all.

 Some analysts say Publicis is fighting hard to stop the Bozell acquisition because if it goes through with shareholder approval on Dec.
 30, Publicis’ stake in True North would fall to about 10 percent, diluting the French firm’s control and possibly forcing it to sell its remaining stake.